-- Loan guarantee: This means that the USDA guarantees the home loan issued by an approved home lender.
+- USDA Loan Guarantee: This means that the USDA guarantees the home loan issued by an approved home lender.
 It is very similar to VA loan or FHA financing.
 A guaranteed loan USDA allows a zero down-payment opportunity and a low interest rate.
 In most cases, USDA mortgage rates are priced competitively when compared with conventional and FHA rates.

-- Direct loan: This program features loans directly issued by USDA.
+- USDA Direct loan: This program features loans directly issued by USDA.
 These loans are only for people with very low income.
 The income threshold varies depending upon the part of the country.
 This is a subsidized program and rates can be as low as 1%.